antirez/gguf-tools/README.md

 ### gguf-tools compare file1.gguf file2.gguf

+This tool is useful to understand if two LLMs (or other models distributed as GGUF files) are related, for instance if one is the finetune of another, or if both are fine-tuned from the same parent model.

-For each matching tensor (same name and parameters count) compute the average weights difference.
+For each matching tensor (same name and parameters count), the command computes the average weights difference (in percentage, so that a random distribution in the interval -N, +N would be on average 100% different than another random distribution in the same interval).
 This is useful to see if a model is a finetune of another model, how much it was finetuned, which layers were frozen while finetuning and so forth.
 Note that becasue of quantization, even tensors that are functionally equivalent may have some small average difference.

 Example output: